bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

    * Access level: View app information.
    * Release management: Manage production releases, manage testing track releases.
    * Store presence: Edit store listing, pricing & distribution.
-5. As an optional step, you can add translations to your Store Listing.
+5. As an optional Step, you can add translations to your Store Listing.
 To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

 Now let's head back to Bitrise and finish off the deploy configuration!